We help make serving others easy!

 Intern program - 6 Months to 2 Years

 Have you ever wanted to understand what it would be like to live and serve others long term?
 We have a intern program for you!
 Cost to you?
 Work hard and bring a willing and teachable servants heart.
 Price?
 FREE!
 Not kidding.
-If you qualify for this program, your lodging and food are provided at no cost.
+If you qualify for this program, your lodging free (The only thing you need to pay for is food - $10 per day).

 If interested in applying to see if you can be a part of this intern program, please simply use the form below and ask for an application and get scheduled for an interview.